Tanz0rz/haxe-fmod/docs/index.md

 # haxefmod

 FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS, with drop-in components for HaxeFlixel, Heaps, and Kha.
-The library binds the full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and the FMOD Core API at runtime, and adds the pieces a game needs around them: typed sound handles, payload callbacks, refcounted bank loading, engine components, and constants generated from your banks.
+The library binds the full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and the FMOD Core API at runtime, and adds the pieces a game needs around them: a facade, typed sound handles, payload callbacks, refcounted bank loading, engine components, and constants generated from your banks.

-These pages cover the Haxe side of the integration.
-FMOD's own documentation at [fmod.com/docs](https://www.fmod.com/docs/2.03/api/welcome.html) remains the place to read about what each FMOD function does.
+## Two sets of docs

+FMOD's own documentation at [fmod.com/docs](https://www.fmod.com/docs/2.03/api/welcome.html) describes every FMOD function, type, and guide, and the [haxefmod for FMOD docs](https://github.com/Tanz0rz/haxe-fmod/tree/master/extension) browser extension adds a Haxe tab there with the haxefmod signature for each of them.
 Every haxefmod method that wraps an FMOD function keeps the FMOD name, so a page there maps directly onto a class here.

+These pages cover only what the library adds on top of FMOD: setup, the facade, the runtime layer, the conventions every handle follows, the engine components, and the command line.
+Nothing here repeats an FMOD function's documentation.

 ## Three tiers